-Furthermore, SMT can be used at any level of teaching from K-college (or beyond) as the common denominator is teacher and student actions that paint a vivid picture of instruction.
-While SMT's data collection can be rich and extensive, each observation's goal and purpose will differ and determine what specific data needs to be collected and whether the user uses all the codes or a sub-set of the codes.
-As such, a user can be ready to collect data with as little as 15 minutes of beginning to use SMT.
+SMT can be used at any level of K-college (or beyond) teaching level as the common denominator is teacher and student actions that paint a vivid picture of instruction.
+While SMT's data collection can be rich and extensive, each observation's goal and purpose will differ and determine what specific data needs to be collected and whether the user uses all the codes or a subset of the codes.
+As such, a user can be ready to collect data within as little as 1-5 minutes of beginning to use SMT.

-6. Who Uses SeeMeTeach[®]?
+6. Who Uses SeeMeTeach®?